stimulusreflex/stimulus_reflex/docs/reflexes.md

 ### `element`

-The `element` property contains all of the Stimulus controller's [DOM element attributes](https://developer.mozilla.org/en-US/docs/Web/API/Element/attributes) as well as other properties like, `tagName`, `checked` and `value`.
+The `element` property contains all of the Stimulus controller's [DOM element attributes](https://developer.mozilla.org/en-US/docs/Web/API/Element/attributes) as well as other properties like `tagName`, `checked` and `value`.
 In addition, `values` and the `dataset` property reference special collections as described below.

 {% hint style="info" %}
 **Most values are strings.** The only exceptions are `checked` and `selected` which are booleans.